 this ship served originally as the Nantucket.
 After World

 War II it was reassigned as a relief lightvessel until 1968, when

 it was sold to Suriname.
 Presently it is an abandoned hulk beached

-with its sister ship LV-109 on the Suriname River near the Overbridge Resort, about 50 km (30 mi) south of Paramaribo;
+with its sister ship LV-109 on the Suriname River across from the Overbridge Resort, about 50 km (30 mi) south of Paramaribo.

-a photo of the two ships is available, Lightphotos.net also has a photo of the two ships, and a Google satellite view probably shows them.
-Lightphotos.net has a photo of the ship in U.S. service as the Relief.
+A photo is at right, another photo of the two ships is available, Lightphotos.net also has a photo of the two ships, and Google has a satellite view.
+Lightphotos.net has a photo of the ship in U.S. service as the Relief and another photo of the ship on station as the Suriname.
 Accessible only by boat.
 Site open,

 - Lightship Suriname 3 (ex U.S. LV-109/WAL-531)

 - 1923 (on station in Suriname from 1968).
 Decommissioned 1981.
 40.3 m (132